omerfarukkykc/omerfarukkykc/README.md

-- 🔭 I’m currently working on .
+- 🔭 I’m currently working on Smart Home App.
 - 🌱 I’m currently learning Flutter.
 - 💬 You can ask me about the software.
 <h2 align="center">Connect with me</h2>